House-Keeping in the Customer Profile Data Used by the Maintenance Planner

 With the new approach to simplified and more comprehensive planning of landscape changes with the Maintenance Planner, the importance of getting the correct systems’ data from your IT landscape hasn’t changed.
-Therefore, it important to understand how this key data is kept in good shape.
+Therefore, it is important to understand how this key data is kept in good shape.
 This blog post links to the mechanisms used to gather the data and upload to the Customer Profile in the SAP Support Portal for the use by the Maintenance Planner; its focus, however, is on those steps you should do in grooming this data: while most steps are automated, some house-keeping has still to be done.

 Getting Data of the IT Landscape

-Getting Data of the IT landscape hasn’t changed: SLD and LMDB gather the data from SLD Data Suppliers and host agents running on technical systems and the LMDB uploads it to the SAP Support Portal:
+Getting data of the IT landscape hasn’t changed: SLD and LMDB gather the data from SLD Data Suppliers and host agents running on technical systems and the LMDB uploads it to the SAP Support Portal:

 Figure 1: Data flow from the technical system to the Customer Profile read by the Maintenance Planner